RoCOCO: Robustness Benchmark of MS-COCO to Stress-test Image-Text Matching Models: Related Work

 \subsection{Robustness Test}

-\textbf{Unimodal:} After the initial finding~\cite{ref:szegedy_2013} that deep learning (DL) models are vulnerable to imperceptible perturbations, robustness in deep learning methods has actively studied in both computer vision and natural language processing (NLP) areas.
+\textbf{Unimodal.} Robustness in deep learning methods has been actively studied in both computer vision and natural language processing (NLP) areas.
 In computer vision, one research direction is data poisoning~\cite{ref:biggio_poison_2012, ref:steinhardt2017certified, ref:hendrycks_noise_2018, ref:gu2017badnets, ref:chen2017targeted}, which attacks the robustness of models during training by adding images with small perturbations.
 Meanwhile, adversarial attack studies ~\cite{ref:goodfellow2014explaining, ref:kurakin2016adversarial, ref:carlini2017adversarial, ref:sparseattack2019, ref:guo_attack_2019} inject imperceptible noises to test images so that a model can make wrong predictions.
-For image retrieval task, Li et al.~\cite{ref:imageretrievalattack_2019} showed that adding invisible noise to query image can make the model return incorrect images.
-Another line of research has proposed new ImageNet benchmarks for common robustness evaluation.
-For example, ImageNet-C~\cite{ref:imagenet-c_2019} is applied with 75 common visual corruptions, and ImageNet-P~\cite{ref:imagenet-c_2019} is implemented with common perturbations.
-Also, ImageNet-A~\cite{ref:imagenet-a_2021} provides images belonging to ImageNet classes but more difficult, and ImageNet-R~\cite{ref:imagenet-r_2021} introduces examples with various renditions.
+For image retrieval task, Li et al.~\cite{ref:imageretrievalattack_2019} showed that adding invisible noise to a query image can make the model return incorrect images.
+Another line of research~\cite{ref:imagenet-c_2019, ref:imagenet-a_2021, ref:imagenet-r_2021} has proposed new ImageNet benchmarks for common robustness evaluation.
 In NLP, research on data poisoning~\cite{ref:wallace2021concealed} and adversarial attacks~\cite{ref:2018hotflip, ref:alzantot2018generating, ref:jia2019certified, ref:garg2020bae, ref:li2021contextualized, ref:dong_nlp_wordsubst_2021, ref:boucher2022bad} has also been actively studied to fool the prediction of models.
 Adversarial examples are produced by character-level modifications~\cite{ref:belinkov2018synthetic}, paraphrasing sentences~\cite{ref:iyyer2018adversarial}, or substituting a word with a synonym~\cite{ref:ren2019generating, ref:li2020bert-attack}.

-The main difference between these methods and our work is that while the previous works generate human imperceptible noises and semantic-preserving texts, we rather generate perceptibly different images and semantic-breaking texts.
-Our intuition is straightforward: a robust model should not be at least confused by the examples which are easy for human.
+The main difference between these methods and our work is that while the previous works generate human imperceptible noises and texts that preserve their original meaning, we intentionally create images and texts that are perceptibly different and disrupt their original meaning.
+Our intuition is straightforward: a robust model should not be confused by such simple alterations, which are too obvious for humans.